hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

     Extracting MNIST_data/t10k-labels-idx1-ubyte.gz

-The loader even handily splits the data set into three parts:
+The loader even handily splits the dataset into three parts:

 * A training set (55000 examples) used to train the model
 * A validation set (5000 examples) used to optimise